silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/09_Security/03_Authentication.md

 By default, SilverStripe provides a [MemberAuthenticator](api:SilverStripe\Security\MemberAuthenticator\MemberAuthenticator) class which hooks into its own internal authentication system.

-Silverstripe projects craeted with CMS Recipe 4.7.0 onwards include Multi Factor Authentication (MFA) through the [silverstripe/mfa](https://github.com/silverstripe/silverstripe-mfa) module.
+Silverstripe projects created with CMS Recipe 4.7.0 onwards include Multi Factor Authentication (MFA) through the [silverstripe/mfa](https://github.com/silverstripe/silverstripe-mfa) module.
 This increases login security by asking for a code generated on another device, through TOTP with the [silverstripe/totp-authenticator](https://github.com/silverstripe/silverstripe-totp-authenticator)